- Development of the Southern Hemisphere calibration curve

 The Waikato Radiocarbon Dating Laboratory was established in 1974 by Prof. Alex Wilson in anticipation of geomorphology and tephrostratigraphy projects looking at landform processes in the Waikato region.

-Initially the laboratory was run as a research unit measuring radiocarbon determinations for staff and student projects.
-During the first five years 304 determinations were measured.
+Initially, the laboratory was run as a research unit measuring radiocarbon determinations for staff and student projects.
+During the first five years, 304 determinations were measured.
 In 1979 Alan Hogg took over the running of the lab and worked closely with Dr. Henry Polach (formerly Australian National University) improving the vacuum lines and counting procedures.

-Seven staff are now employed in the University of Waikato Radiocarbon Dating Laboratory.
+Five staff are now employed in the University of Waikato Radiocarbon Dating Laboratory.